BC-CSCI3366/lib/README.md

 > **NOTE**: The instructions below assume the student is enrolled in CSCI 1103 Computer Science 1 Honors.
 Students enrolled in CSCI 3366 Programming Languages should make the obvious adjustments.

-#### 0. Cloning this Repo
+#### 0. Cloning this lib Repository

-We assume that you've made a course home folder `csci1103` or `csci3366` in your home directory.
+The first step is to clone this course lib repository.
+We assume that you've already made a course home folder `csci1103` or `csci3366` in your home directory.
 If you've named it something else or placed it someplace else, you'll need to make adjustments to several of the commands below.
+In a Unix shell type

 ```bash
 > cd